... about seconds

 why bother a sitter to sit still, not move at all, for seconds so I can take a photo?

 I learned that with an exposure of several seconds light wraps beautiful around my subject.
 I learned that the portraits gained in intensity.
-I also learned that not every camera is suitable: I needed a medium digital camera to get as much resolution possible.
+I also learned that not every camera is suitable: I needed a special camera to capture as much detail possible.

 with an exposure of several seconds one can not keep up appearances and this combined with a high resolution results in an intense portrait showing the real you.
 I am able to capture a person as I see it: no mask, just reality.

 ... about me

 born and raised in the netherlands, where I lived in the middle, the north, the south and then the middle again (it sounds like holland is big, but it isn't. it might be great, but big surely it isn't).

 I was a long-time student as school was fun and in the end I studied at the photo-academy in amsterdam (masterclasses in portraits and lightning) and new-york (journalism).

 as a wedding photographer I've shot over 300 weddings with couples from six continents (only antarctica is missing) and had a great time doing this, enjoying wonderful moments with my couples.

 nowadays I rarely do weddings, my focus is on portraits: somehow the idea of being a starving artist is more appealing to me than being a commercial professional as weddings are so much more profitable than portraits but then, I do love creating portraits so much more than weddings.

 silly me. one day I'll be wiser and earn some money.

 living on the hills of zagreb, I like to enjoy the simplicity of life with some good food, a glass of wine and a nice conversation.
 I believe that the beauty of life is to be found in small things: you just have to see them. it's the same for the beauty inside us, you just need to see it.
 I feel blessed, cause I see.

 take a second to connect with me.